 Why the Ancel BA101 Beats Other Car Battery Testers

-Anyone can claim that a tool they use or have heard of is the best among other options.
-The difference between such a wild claim and a valid one remains the ability to substantiate.
+Anyone can claim that a tool they use (or have heard of) is the best among other options.
+The difference between such a wild claim and a valid one remains the ability to substantiate, objectively.

 So, here’s me saying you shouldn’t pay (too much) attention to my words alone, but instead, look at the proof I’m offering.